-So it slapped the puddle to make more foam.
-The arm squeezed another arm from the foam.
+So it slapped the puddle to make more foam, from which it squeezed another arm.
 The first arm palpated its fingers to count them; there were five, but the new arm was a right arm as well, so the first arm mushed it back into foam and sculpted it again.
 The new arm was a left arm, and the arms set to work.

 Together they sculpted froth into a human head.

 Then the left arm made left legs and the right arm made right legs, and they chose the best legs to pair.
-The extra legs they sculpted into a torso.
+The extra legs they mushed into a torso.